code-423n4/2023-03-asymmetry-findings/data/0xTraub-G.md

 Replace pauseStaking and pauseUnstaking with uint = 1, and when pauses/unpaused change to 2.
 Using a bool means an SSTORE that turns a zero-slot into a non-zero slot which costs 21,000 gas every time.
 Changing a non-zero slot to a non-zero slot only costs 100 gas when pausing/unpausing occurs.

+---SfrxEth.sol---
+1. Re-use the exponent optimization from above.
+In `withdraw` saves 180 gas from 10**18 being used 3 times.
+Is also used on line 113 and 115

+2.